[Interview with New Zealanders K.L. Caldwell, R.B. Bannerman, H.L. Bayly and F.S. Gordon, who flew with the Royal Flying Corps].

 R.B.
 Bannerman: Well, we generally operated in formation either a flights - six in a flight or three flights and a squadron, and we took part in general sweeps with other types of aircraft the SE5s below us and the Camels below that - each machine operating at its best height.
 The general tactics for when you saw Huns, have a go at 'em.

-Interviewer: Mr. Bailey, perhaps you first of all begin by describing the Camel to me, what sort of aeroplane was it?
+Interviewer: Mr. Bayly, perhaps you first of all begin by describing the Camel to me, what sort of aeroplane was it?

 H.L.
-Bailey: It was a scout, about a hundred, well there were various engines a 130 and 150 horse, and best fighting was under 8,000 feet but we used to go up as high as 19,000 looking for something down below to dive on - go down and scrap down below.
+Bayly: It was a Scout, about a hundred, well there were various engines a 130 and 150 horse, and best fighting was under 8,000 feet but we used to go up as high as 19,000 looking for something down below to dive on - go down and scrap down below.

 Interviewer: What about the capabilities of this aircraft Mr. Gordon?